 Cristaldi’s images show a disharmonious geology of the landscape, a fragmented and disintegrated morphology of his territory, disfigured by abandoned and suspended constructions, awkward ruins, spaces waiting for new identities and reconquered intimacies.

 Devoid of any nostalgic artistic glorification of the past, the “ruins” and the suspended architectures of Cristaldi’s photographs show a precarious and uncompleted contemporary landscape.
 One that changes continually, destroying and re-building spaces, depriving them of their original identity, turning them into “non-places”(3): the greyness of cement meets the blue of the sky, the remains of a small Greek temple serve as a background to the presence of a man, delirious modem buildings disfigure the beauty of their surrounding natural landscape, ancient buildings reactivate the memory of times past.

-The evocative power of images invites to reactivate the memory of a place, to re-discover its identity, to re-integrate the built space with its environmental background.
-Every photo has, in the background, the majestic and undisputed presence of silent protagonists (the sky, the sea, Mount Etna), a Nature that, even if violated and spoiled, obstinately resists the actions of men and time and perpetually renews its own life-cycle.
+The evocative power of these images invites us to reactivate the original meaning of these places, to re-discover their identity, to reflect on how the built space integrates with its environment.
+We are in a world of majestic and undisputed silent protagonists (the sky, the sea, Mount Etna), even if violated and spoiled, obstinately resisting the devastating actions of men and time.

-Every photo warns us about the need to gain a deeper understanding of the features of our territory, it warns us against the risk to transform the places we inhabit into ‘ghostly spaces’, non-places, areas without any interiority, identical to many others, extraneous to ourselves.
+Every image serves as a kind of warning concerning the need to gain a deeper understanding of our territory, it warns us against the risk of transforming places we inhabit into ghostly spaces, non-places, areas without any inner meaning, identical to many others, extraneous to ourselves.